-This gingerbread nut butter is incredibly simple to make for a perfect holiday treat!
+This gingerbread almond cashew butter is incredibly simple to make for a perfect holiday treat!

 It’s the most wonderful time of the year – seriously!
 I love Christmas time.
 The lights, the tree, the treats… I can’t get enough of it.